Aldermore Business Savings Review 2026: 4.16% AER Fixed

 Account Fees

 No account fees on any Aldermore business savings product.
 No monthly maintenance fee.
 No setup fee.
-Confirmed from aldermore.co.uk, April 2026.
-We found no hidden charges in the product terms.
+We confirmed this from aldermore.co.uk in June 2026 and found no hidden charges in the product terms.

 Deposit and Withdrawal Fees

-No fees for depositing funds into or withdrawing funds from your savings account.
+No fees for depositing or withdrawing funds from your savings account.
 Transfers are processed via Faster Payments at no charge from Aldermore.
-Your own bank may charge for outbound transfers — check your current account terms.
+Your own bank may charge for outbound transfers: check your current account terms.

 Transfer and Transaction Fees